The Story Behind the Painting, "Abby"

 To give you even more of a glimpse into the type of person Abby is, here’s a story her mom shared in Abby’s Army… “Abby was supposed to participate in the biggest scholarship that Rollins College offers.
 She was so proud and excited to be included in this opportunity and has been preparing for a month to do her best.
 She was devastated last night when she realized she was sick [from an infection while doing treatment].
 She literally emailed her admissions counselor on the way to the emergency room to let her know that she wouldn’t be able to dress appropriately & that a parent or nurse would probably have to be in the room during the interviews (which isn’t allowed.
 The students are supposed to be alone.)
 SHE WAS STILL GOING TO INTERVIEW FROM THE HOSPITAL WITH NO SLEEP AND A HIGH FEVER!
 This girl has GRIT!!
 Luckily, they have offered to reschedule her interviews for next week.”

-In the past year, Abby has been on a very difficult journey.
-She has been to different hospitals and has been through so many types of treatments that I've lost count.
+For over a year, Abby took a very difficult journey.
+She went to different hospitals and has been through so many types of treatments that I've lost count.

 Unfortunately, Abby passed away on October 28, 2021.
 She is one of the toughest people I've ever met.
 She fought to the end.
 The world is a brighter place because she was in it.